QTechTheory/VQD/NVCenter/README.md

 ## Parameters

+The following configuration takes inspiration from devices at the University of Delft: a virtual NV-center contains six qubits without considering the nitrogen spin.

 - Time unit is **second (s)**
 - Frequency unit is **Hertz (Hz)**
 - 0 is the index of NV<sup>-</sup> electron spin

-Here is an example of setting up a virtual device with quite a realistic parameters.
-The following device contains 6-qubit NV-center without considering the nitrogen spin.
+The code below can be directly copied and executed.
 ```Mathematica
 Options[NVCenterDelft] = {
    QubitNum -> 6